MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 ## `LAG`/`LEAD` for time series

-If the input has a column that advances by regular amounts, then `LAG` and `LEAD` can be replaced by an equi-join where we perform some arithmetic on the key to related consecutive elements.
-Suppose that we have the following data:
+If the input has a column that advances by regular amounts, then `LAG` and `LEAD` can be replaced by an equi-join.
+Suppose that you have the following data:

 ```
 CREATE TABLE measurements(time timestamp, value float);